Child Protection

 Being notified that your child is the subject of a report or investigation can be a distressing and challenging experience for any family.

 Certain professionals are legally required to report to Child Protection if they reasonably believe a child is in need of protection from physical injury or sexual abuse.
-These reports are confidential and made through the Intake Hotline.
 However, a report does not automatically lead to court proceedings.

-If you are facing a Child Protection matter, our team can provide guidance and support throughout the process.
+If you have been contacted by Child Protection in relation to a report made about your child, our team can provide guidance and support throughout the process.

 Children’s Court Matters

-The Children’s Court can make various orders for the protection and care of children including temporary assessment orders, interim accommodation orders, protection orders and permanent care orders.
+The Children’s Court of Victoria (Family Division) can make various orders for the protection and care of children, including temporary assessment orders, interim accommodation orders, protection orders and permanent care orders.

-It can often be difficult for a family to know their rights in these situations or to navigate the Children’s Court process.
-We understand the urgency of Children’s Court matters and assist clients to resolve child protection issues as quickly and efficiently as possible, and to help make decisions in the best interests of the child and the family.
-It is important to seek legal representation as soon as possible, as Protection Applications by Emergency Care are able to be heard within 24 hours.
+It can often be difficult for a parent or carer to know their rights in these situations or to navigate the Children’s Court process.
+We understand the urgency and significance of Children’s Court matters and we can assist clients expeditiously and to help our clients make informed decisions during the proceedings.
+We believe it is important for clients to seek legal representation as soon as possible when notified of any Children’s Court matter, particularly as Protection Applications by Emergency Care for example, must be brought before the court within 24 or 48 hours of being issued.

 Our lawyers are highly experienced in Children’s Court processes and can assist with all stages of Children’s Court matters.

-We can provide advice to grandparents and non-parents involved in Children’s Court proceedings or who may be uncertain of their rights when dealing with the DFFH.
-This can include representation in Children’s Court proceedings or an explanation of the relevant orders and Court process.
+We can provide advice to relatives, grandparents, carers and third parties involved in Children’s Court proceedings or who may be uncertain of their rights when dealing with Child Protection / DFFH.
+This can include representation in Children’s Court proceedings or an explanation of the relevant orders, Child Protection/DFFH practice and Children’s Court process.

 Community Organisations

-For those involved in community organisations it can be different to navigate the competing responsibilities owed to child or adult members, against the obligations or requests from the DFFH.
+For community organisations it can be different to navigate the competing responsibilities owed to child or adult clients, against the obligations or requests from the DFFH.

 We can assist Community Organisations in understanding their obligations regarding children who may be at risk, or involved in Children’s Court proceedings.